 The BESS Contract Capacity must be capable of storing and discharging 70% of the PV produced energy.
 For an average day, this would mean the Net Energy Potential divided by 365 days times 0.70.

-[Posted 12/2020] For the Molokai CBRE RFP (as filed on 9/8/20), in Appendix H Interconnection Facilities and Cost Information, please advise whether the scope of work and costs listed in section 2.3 Typical CBRE SLD Interconnection Costs (Projects 1MW or greater) should be included as a cost for a project proposed at the Palaau Generating Station or if the $600k cost listed in section 2.4 Palaau Interconnection Costs is inclusive of what is listed in section 2.3.
+[Posted 12/2020; Updated 04/26/2021] For the Molokai CBRE RFP (as filed on 9/8/20), in Appendix H Interconnection Facilities and Cost Information, please advise whether the scope of work and costs listed in Section 2.3 Typical CBRE SLD Interconnection Costs (Projects 1MW or greater) should be included as a cost for a project proposed at the Palaau Generating Station or if the $600k cost listed in Section 2.4 Palaau Interconnection Costs is inclusive of what is listed in Section 2.3.
 Please provide clarification as needed to properly identify and estimate the interconnection cost for a project proposed at Palaau Generating Station.

 [Posted 01/2021] The Molokai CBRE RFP (as filed on 9/8/20), Exhibit 8, Appendix F Description of Available Sites, Page 3 states that: "Proposers must observe a 20' horizontal clearance on one side of 12 kV conductor and poles.
 PV may be installed under the existing 12 kV lines, but requires a minimum 8' vertical clearance from the conductors for personnel safety.
 This is per Hawaiian Electric Standard 41-5010 and will require Company review and approval.
 Proposers may request this standard from Company."
 Please confirm whether these requirements are complete and referencing all applicable standards.

 Below are revisions and clarifications to item 4.b. of Appendix F: